ComradDoge/DogeEU4/README.md

 - Buffed Impressment Offices to follow Vanilla.
 - Readded diplomatic way to form Spain in Vanilla Flavour.
 - Added some content from With Fire & Sword mod primarily for Crimea.
-- Slightly cleaned up and consolidated some military government reforms.
+- Slightly cleaned up reforms and consolidated cavalry military reform.
 - Morocco mission now uses one from Europa Expanded instead of Golden Century.
 - Added a new bookmark that splits China up into a Shogunate/Daimyo type deal.
 - Trade League leaders get a scaling 0.5 diplo_rep to somewhat buff the outdated system.